Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 They are demonstrating using three different quantities of antigen…

-What it comes down to is a quality over quantity issue.
+What it comes down to is a quality-over-quantity issue.

-And more does not make it better… it will likely only increase your risk of AE.
+And more does not make it better; it will likely only increase your risk of AE.

-I was fortunate enough to participate in a workshop with the former lead Novavax scientist and it was a question I asked him that appears to have spawned the product.
+I was fortunate enough to participate in a workshop with the former lead Novavax scientist, and it was a question I asked him that appears to have spawned the product.

-I’ll update this later with a clip of the Q & A; it is available in the link, but this is a great example of how important it is to get involved with anything you can.
+I’ll update this later with a clip of the Q&A; it is available in the link, but this is a great example of how important it is to get involved with anything you can.

 7. Is Novavax safe to use after multiple mRNA?